victorsavas/raylib-aseprite/README.md

 # limitations
 Randy Gaul's cute_aseprite.h header has no support for tilesets.
 Attempting to load a file with tileset data will result in an error.

 It also only supports the normal blending mode.
 Layers will only be displayed in the normal blending mode.
+A palliative solution is to merge layers that contain blending before using them.